nowaproj/docs/docs/ui/toolbar.md

 **Selection**: this tool lets you select the elements on the board, like screens, widgets and components by clicking on them.

 **Screen**: this tool lets you create new screens to add on your board.
 You can pick and empty screen or a template.
-[Screens](./screens/).
+Learn more about [Screens](./screens/).

 **[Container](./widgets/widget_desc/container.md)**: the container tool lets you draw the container widget directly on your board.